nutonomy/AVCDL/README.md

 ## Certification Material

-There is documentation relating to the use of the **AVCDL** in the context of ISO 21434, ISO 26262, and UNECE WP.29 certification.
+There is documentation relating to the use of the **AVCDL** in the context of ISO/SAE 21434, ISO 26262, and UNECE WP.29 certification.
 You can find them [here](./distribution/reference_documents/certification_documents).

 ## AVCDL Assessments

-The **AVCDL** is being assessed the context of ISO 21434, ISO 26262, and UNECE WP.29 certification.
+The **AVCDL** has been assessed as [conformant](./assessments/ISO%20SAE%2021434%202021/TUVSUD_CybersecurityAssessmentSummary_Motional_AVCDL_v.2.12_signed.pdf) to ISO/SAE 21434.
+It is currently being assessed the context of ISO 26262, and UNECE WP.29 R155-7.
 You can find results of these assessments [here](./assessments).

 ## Mentions